lakshmi-intechcode/jng_instr_folder/week4/01_pandas_adv_python/2_pandas/README.md

 If you encounter two different datasets that contain the same type of information, you might consider merging them for your analyses.
 This is yet another functionality built into `pandas`.

-Let's go through an example containing Game of Thrones data on each house and their associated region. `d1` contains 5 of the samples and `d2` contains 2 of them:
+Let's go through an example containing student data. `d1` contains 5 of the samples and `d2` contains 2 of them:

 ``` python
 d1 = pd.read_csv("./names_original.csv")